juniormfreitas/php-container/README.md

-# php-container
+# php-nginx-container

-A Docker Container for a simple PHP application
+A Docker Container made to run a simple PHP application